 Monica’s forest photos are often moody with a lot of vignettes and strong background blur.
 Her urban portraits display a brighter appearance.
 Either way, her unique style shines through.

 9. Shaina Fishman

 Outdoor pet photos are more and more popular.
 As a result, there’s less demand for studio pet portraits.
 Yet, there are still many dog photographers who provide the studio look.
 Shaina is one of them, but she puts on a personal spin.

 Shaina takes whimsical studio portraits using props to add a narrative.
 She uses a monochromatic background in her images and the results are sweet and simple.

-Jess often uses colours that complement the dog’s fur or highlight their characteristics.
+Jess often uses colors that complement the dog’s fur or highlight their characteristics.
 She works with frisbees and other action shots to enhance this unique result.